neha-kay/Kiko-plus/_posts/2017-07-31-thoughts-on-how-to-maintain-relationships.md

 __Was this post/guide helpful?
 Leave a comment below, if so.__

 If you need individual help / an extra perspective, or simply want to pick my brain about really anything, feel free to email me at [neha@nehakay.com](mailto:neha@nehakay.com).
 If you have any questions or comments by leaving a comment on one of the pages – I check them daily and I promise I’ll get back to you.

-With that, onwards, friends!
+-- Neha